MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/deploying-your-application.md

 Be sure to follow the instructions you receive from the ADRMLA team.
 The instructions list the items of digital information needed to fulfill your certificate request.
 By following the step-by-step instructions you will reduce delays.

-The ADRMLA team will forward your production certificate to you after it is created.
-Please note that it may take up to 15 business days for the ADRMLA team to reply with your certificate by email, longer if communication is by postal service.

 ## Installation options and requirements for Rights Management Service Client 2.1